Leisure Industry Updates are loading... What’s new?

 "Just as we now do bag checks for everybody who goes into our parks, it could be that at some point we add a component of that, which takes people's temperatures, for instance."- Bob Iger

 If your brand is not already online, then now is the time to enter the digital landscape.
 Digital channels will enable you to have an easy and clear medium to help get the word out about your safety plan.
 This could work wonders for rebuilding trust and credibility in the minds of your target audience because there is no fun without trust.

 Use such platforms to inform your visitors about the changes you will make to the frequency of rides in a theme park.
 For instance: having fewer people on rides and your general social distancing and hygiene measures.

 In a hopefully not too far post-coronavirus world, people may keep refraining from being in places that are too crowded.
-And so, they may be willing to pay premium prices for booking an indoor playground, or for organizing a private visit to the museum.
+And so, they may be willing to pay premium prices for booking an indoor playground, or for organising a private visit to the museum.